daletom/letsgoheadless/content/articles/datotonuxt.md

 This will clear up that error.
 If you didn't receive that error, no need to install this.

 If you're not familiar with Tailwind CSS, I am using Tailwind for the design.
 In the `class` sections of each element, I am using short words from Tailwind to create the design.
-The article should appear to be on a floating card with a shadow.
-It will have a margin until the browser is smaller than 1024 pixels.
-The text on the post will shift from being on the right to below the image once the browser goes smaller than 640 pixels.

-## Creating Dato CMS GraphQL for teaser post
+## Creating Dato CMS GraphQL for posts

 Next let's remove the placeholder info and connect to the Dato CMS API.
 We will be using Apollo to to do this.
 I am going to create a new folder called apollo.
 Inside of apollo, go ahead and create another folder called queries.
-Inside, create a file called getTeaser.gql.
+Inside, create a file called getPosts.gql.
 This is where we will build out our graphQL.
-We need the id, title, content and image from our teaser post to display.
-In order to call that, I will create a call in the getTeaser.gql like this:
+We need the id, title, content and image from our post to display.
+In order to call that, I will create a call in the getPosts.gql like this:

 ```
 {
-        teaser: teaser {
+        allPosts: allPosts {
           id
           title
           content